graphical OpenPGP signing assistant

 - Python 2.7

 - PyGTK >=2, <3

 - a local mailer (SMTP), e.g. sendmail

 Install Python 2.7 and PyGTK in the normal way for your operating system.
 Note that on many systems PyGTK cannot be installed with pip.

 To install dependencies on a Debian or Ubuntu system (or other systems using APT):

-sudo apt-get install gnupg gnupg-agent postfix
+sudo apt-get install gnupg gnupg-agent python-pip postfix python-gtk2

 If gnupg-agent was not previously installed you will probably need to log out and log in again to ensure that gpg-agent is running and the appropriate environment variables are set.

 During the postfix configuration dialog ensure you select Internet Site as the “General type of mail configuration”.
 If postfix is not accepting mail you can run the configuration again: